VXIEDELVS/sonoran_callcommands/callcommands/README_callcommands.md

 | 511     | Sends specific 511 call to the CAD (Civil)  |
 | 311     | Sends non-emergency call to the CAD (Civil) |

+These commands are offered as defaults.
+You can freely customize these in the configuration.

 ## Custom Events

 ```